 Saturday-Monday, March 1-3, 2014: US / Manila, Philippines

 Depart the United States on a recommended group flight or independently.
 You’ll cross the International Date Line and “lose” a day.
 Upon arrival at the airport in Manila, proceed to the arrival hall where you’ll be met by your guide and transferred to your hotel.
-This evening, enjoy a welcome dinner and orientation.
+This evening, we'll enjoy a welcome dinner and toast, make general introductions, talk about the expedition and what to expect regarding safety and other trip details.
 Dusit Thani (D)